wcm-io-caravan/caravan-rhyme/README.md

 The advantage to using an external profiler is that execution times for the same section of code with different parameters can be distinguished, and only execution times from the current request are taken into account.

-Check out the [AWS Lambda Example](examples/aws-lambda) to see this in action.
+Check out the [AWS Lambda Example](examples/aws-movie-search) as an example where this metadata showing details about the upstream requests is included by default.

 ## Forwarding error information over service boundaries